psychrometrics/psychrolib/DEVELOP.md

 We use two branches to record the history of the project.
 The `master` branch stores the official release history while the `develop` branch serves as an integration branch for features and bug fixes.
 All new releases are tagged with a version number in `master`.

-## How to create and upload a new version to PiPy
+## How to create and upload a new version to Pypi

 From the command prompt, navigate to `src/python`.
 Then you can create and upload a new release with the following commands: